 - Your research and/or professional interests

 - Why you want to study at Indiana University

-Submit three letters of recommendation from people who can speak to your academic and research abilities Ideally, your recommenders are recent professors, researchers, or employers in a related field.
-(References from peers, colleagues, friends, or family members are not considered appropriate.)
+In SOPHAS, you will request three letters of recommendation from people who can speak to your academic and research abilities.
+Ideally, your recommenders are recent professors, researchers, or employers in a related field.
+References from peers, friends, or family members are not considered appropriate.Graduate Certificate programs

 Submit an updated curriculum vitae or resume that includes:

 - Educational background and degree(s)

 - Research experience

 Submit transcripts from all undergraduate and graduate institutions you have attended.
 There are special instructions for domestic and international transcripts.
 There are also special instructions for master’s/doctoral applicants and graduate certificate applicants.

 U.S. transcripts (master’s/doctoral)